Prajjwal011/AtliQ_Hardware_Data_Analytics_Project/README.md

 # AtliQ_Hardware_Data_Analytics_Project

+#Introduction
+This project aims to address the data management challenges faced by AtliQ Hardware through the implementation of a comprehensive data analytics solution

 # Problem Statement
 The AtliQ Hardware Sales Insights Project endeavors to transform the way the company navigates its sales landscape.